From England to America

 Johann Ludwig’s place of birth 1685

 Peter could remember how things used to be simpler when his father told the stories back then.
 The struggle of just living did not seem so hard back then as it had become now.
 Even in their tribe, there was a division of thinking.
-Some insisted on following the ways of the Roman Catholic Church.
-Others in the tribe found being released from the church’s control over everyday life to be a blessing.
+Some insisted on following the ways of the Roman Catholic Church, and others in the tribe found being released from the church’s control over everyday life a blessing.

-During the 30 year war of 1618-1648, Peter Lee served in the Imperial Bavarian and Swedish Armies.
-He survived and returned home and became a small time farmer like his father before him.
+During the 30-year war of 1618-1648, Peter Lee served in the Imperial Bavarian and Swedish Armies.
+He survived and returned home and became a small-time farmer like his father before him.
 Peter Lee was appointed Capt. of the militia in his community.
-The first day on the job, he and his militia provided crowd control during the trial of a local witch.
-It was not clear what happened with the girl but Peter Lee was forced to watch when Margarett Kranz-called Black Margaret was beheaded.
+On the first day on the job, he and his little army provided crowd control during the trial of a local witch.
+It was unclear what happened with the girl, but Peter Lee was forced to watch when Margaret Kranz-called Black Margaret was beheaded.
 He said to himself, “I am a witness to how unjust mankind can be to their own kind.”

 Johann Ludwig and his family, along with other families that shared the same beliefs, gathered together in what was known as the Palatine.
-The people came from many different placed but they all shared a common view on the new religious movement.
+The people came from many different places, but they all shared a standard view of the new religious movement.

-Johann Ludwig and Anna were blessed with a son born on October 6, 1714, Palatinate, Germany.
-For generations the people of the Palatinate selected strong names for their children, especially names for their sons.
+Johann Ludwig and Anna were blessed with a son born on October 6, 1714, in Palatinate, Germany.
+For generations, the people of the Palatinate selected influential names for their children, especially names for their sons.
 Peter Lee had chosen the first name of Johann for all his sons.
 This name was very popular, and it occurs upwards of eight thousand times out of thirty thousand immigrants listed in America.
-Johann has the meaning, “the gracious gift of God or the mercy of the Lord.”
-And Ludwig which has the meaning, “one who is renowned, celebrated or famous, a bold warrior.”
+Johann has the meaning, “The gracious gift of God or the mercy of the Lord.”
+And Ludwig, which has the meaning, “One who is renowned, celebrated or famous, a bold warrior.”

-Keeping up with tradition Johann Ludwig and Anna named their new son Sabastian Heinrich Knauss (1714 to 1777, 6th great grand-father.)
-Sabastian means, “exalted, elevated, venerated, worshipful, reverend.”
-Heinrich tells of a courageous man, a spirited hero, possessing a large portion of courage, to overcome.
-Names were very important to these tribal peoples.
-Sebastian Heinrich was born in the village of Tittelsheim on October 6 1714 and baptized on the next day.
+Keeping up with tradition, Johann Ludwig and Anna named their new son Sabastian Heinrich Knauss (1714 to 1777, 6th great grandfather.)
+Sabastian means “Exalted, elevated, venerated, worshipful, reverend.”
+Heinrich tells of a courageous man, a spirited hero, possessing a large portion of courage to overcome.
+Names were very important to these tribal peoples, and they took their meaning seriously.
+Sebastian Heinrich was born in the village of Tittelsheim on October 6, 1714 and was baptized on the next day.
 His parents Johann Ludwig and Anna were of the Reformed faith.

 Sabastian Heinrich Knauss was born here 1714

-The Palatinate lay on the western edge of the Holy Roman Empire not far from France’s eastern boundary.
-The ruler of Bohemia called the “Winter King” led a struggle with the Protestants against the Roman Catholic Church, and he precipitated in the Thirty Years War that lasted from 1619 until 1648.
-The Palatinate was badly battered, and the land was left to waste.
+The Palatinate lay on the western edge of the Holy Roman Empire, not far from France’s eastern boundary.
+The ruler of Bohemia called the “Winter King” led a struggle with the Protestants against the Roman Catholic Church.
+He participated in the Thirty Years War that lasted from 1619 until 1648.
+The Palatinate was severely battered, and the land was left to waste.
 The armies had taken what little there was to harvest.

-The war was fought over politics and religious hatreds.
-Johann Ludwig and his people just wanted to be left alone to their own beliefs, but Roman Catholic armies were out to crush their religious freedom.
-All over Germany the peoples were under the sword.
-They were being pillage and plundered as unpaid armies and bands of mercenaries swept back and forth across the land.
+The war was fought over politics and religious hatred.
+Johann Ludwig and his people just wanted to be left alone to their own beliefs.
+Still, Roman Catholic armies were out to crush their religious freedom.
+All over Germany, the peoples were under the sword.
+They were being pillaged and plundered as unpaid armies and bands of mercenaries swept back and forth across the land.
 The world as they knew it was on fire and devouring the substance of their existence.
-Johann Ludwig became a refugee in his own land and his only option was to emigrate.
+Johann Ludwig became a refugee in his homeland, and his only option was to emigrate.

 His people began to talk about a better chance at life waiting for them in the new world, on the shores of America.
-Most of the refugees in Palatinate all had the same goals.
-They simply wanted a free and safe environment to rise their families.
-This was becoming more and more impossible in their homeland.
-For these reasons groups of people traveled down the rivers west to the ocean to reach a ship to take them away to freedom, liberty, and the right to choose one’s own path and destiny.
+Most of the refugees in Palatinate all had the same goals, and they simply wanted a free and safe environment to raise their families, which was becoming more and more impossible in their homeland.
+For these reasons, groups of people traveled down the rivers west to the ocean to reach a ship to take them away to freedom, liberty, and the right to choose one’s path and destiny.

-The scene was set for a mass migration.
+The scene was set for mass migration.
 Johann Ludwig heard the news that was spreading not only across Palatine but across all western Europe.
-There was the chance of land ownership in the new world of America.
-All the land of Europe had been owned and controlled by the rich elite for centuries.
+There was a chance of land ownership in the new world of America.
+All the land of Europe had been owned and controlled by the wealthy elite for centuries.
 The peasant farmers that worked the fields had no right to the bounty they produced or the homes they lived in.
-The thought of being able to raise your family on property that you self-owned was unheard of.
+The thought of being able to raise your family on a property that you self-owned was unheard of.

 Johann Ludwig had read the books and papers that were dispersed in the Palatinate.
-The Queen’s picture was on the book, and in gold letters it was called, “The Golden Book”.
-It was to encourage the Palatines to come to England, so they could be sent to one of Her Majesty’s colonies, to be settled there.
+The Queen’s picture was on the book, and in gold letters, it was called “The Golden Book.”
+It was to encourage the Palatines to come to England, so they could be sent to one of Her Majesty’s colonies to be settled there.
 But Johann Ludwig did not come with the first wave of immigrants.
-The first ones to leave were in a destitute condition.
-Once they arrived in England they became completely depended upon the charity of the people in England to provide for all their needs.
+The first ones to leave were in poor condition.
+Once they arrived in England, they became utterly dependent upon the charity of the people in England to provide for all their needs.

-A large number that came to England, in 1709, and after having suffered great privations, returned half naked and in despondency to their native country of Germany.
-Thousands died for want of sustenance, medical attendance, and from other causes.
+A large number came to England in 1709 and, after having suffered great privations, returned half-naked and in despair to their native country of Germany.
+Thousands died for want of sustenance, medical attendance, and other causes.
 Many perished while traveling on ships and were buried at sea.
 The survivors were transported to the English colonies in America.
-Several immigrants had embarked for the Silly Islands south-west of England, but they never reached their intended destination and were presumed to be lost a sea.
+Several immigrants had embarked for the Scilly Islands southwest of England, but they never reached their intended destination and were presumed to be lost a sea.

-Shortly after Penn returned from America to England he made his third visit to Germany.
-Johann Ludwig did not hear him speak in person, but his message reached his ears.
-The people of the Palatines had been under persecution from one force or another most all their memory.
-Penn promised great opportunities were awaiting those who would emigrate to the land of promise in America.
+Shortly after Penn returned from America to England, he made his third visit to Germany.
+Johann Ludwig did not hear him speak in person, but Penn’s message reached his ears.
+The people of the Palatines had been under persecution from one force or another all their lives.
+Penn promised that great opportunities were awaiting those who would emigrate to the land of promise in America.
 He was on a religious pilgrimage, preaching the tenets of the Quakers, whose society as a religious sect he founded.

-The German converts to Quakerism had learned to honor and trust Penn.
+The German converts to Quakerism had learned to honour and trust Penn.
 Some of their kinsmen came along with him on his third visit back to the Palatinate.
-They proclaimed to them his province in Pennsylvania had already established civil and religious liberty.
+They proclaimed that his province in Pennsylvania had already established civil and religious liberty.
 Some interested parties who had visited the colonies returned to their homes in Europe and gave the most glowing and exaggerated accounts of the newly found paradise.

 The people did not hesitate long to leave their desolate homes in the land of their ancestors.
-For more than a hundred years these people had been victims of the fiercest religious and political persecution that, other than the Jewish Nation, was ever inflicted on any people in the world’s history.
-There were many families that left the comfort of their homes, rushed to the nearest seaport and embarked for the Americas.
-Despite their greatest effort and sacrifices many only found disappointment and frequently regretted ever leaving their homeland.
+For more than a hundred years, these people had been victims of the fiercest religious and political persecution that, other than the Jewish Nation, was ever inflicted on any people in the world’s history.
+Many families left the comfort of their homes, rushed to the nearest seaport, and embarked for the Americas.
+Despite their greatest effort and sacrifices, many only found disappointment and frequently regretted ever leaving their homeland.

-From 1682 to 1776, Pennsylvania was the central point of emigration from Germany, France and Switzerland.
-Penn’s liberal views, and illiberal course of the government of New York toward the Germans, induced many to come to this Province.
+From 1682 to 1776, Pennsylvania was the central point of emigration from Germany, France, and Switzerland.
+Penn’s liberal views and the illiberal course of the government of New York toward the Germans induced many to come to this province.

 William Penn’s Pennsylvania

-The homeland of Johann Ludwig and his father Peter Lee had faced the unparalleled ravages and desolations by the troops of Louis XIV.
-Now it was clear to him that a bloody persecution would soon follow.
+The homeland of Johann Ludwig and his father, Peter Lee, had faced the unparalleled ravages and desolations by the troops of Louis XIV.
+Now it was clear to him that bloody persecution would soon follow.
 To escape the dreadful sufferings awaiting them, German and other Protestants emigrated to the English colonies in America.

-There was a tidal wave of “New lander” emigration from Europe to the shores of America and many different dreams road on that wave.
-There were many reasons for migrating, merchants and importers contributed much to induce Germans to leave their homes.
-Shipowners saw sources of large profit in the transportation of emigrants and they employed every means of attracting them.
+There was a tidal wave of “New Lander” emigration from Europe to the shores of America, and many different dreams rode on that wave.
+There were many reasons for migrating; merchants and importers contributed much to induce Germans to leave their homes.
+Shipowners saw sources of significant profit in the transportation of emigrants, and they employed every means of attracting them.

-The offer of an asylum in Penn’s province came at an opportune time.
-The Palatinates were longing for some spot-on earth, where they could go and live in peace, freed from their cruel oppressors.
-Penn pointed to his province in America as the solution of the problem which confronted them.
-He wanted colonists, and the Palatinates wanted to leave their desolate and ruined homes in the land of their birth.
-Under such circumstances the start of the emigration from the Patatinate was easy.
+The offer of asylum in Penn’s province came at an opportune time.
+The Palatinates were longing for some spot on earth where they could go and live in peace, free from their cruel oppressors.
+Penn pointed to his province in America as the solution to the problem which confronted them.
+He wanted colonists, and the Palatinates wished to leave their desolate and ruined homes in the land of their birth.
+Under such circumstances, the start of the emigration from the Palatinate was easy.

 1681 title page of William Penn’s